jianzhi-1/cs262a/erlang.md

 ### What are the key results?

-The author identified principles and abstractions for building fault-tolerant software systems, such as isolation and fail-fast processees.
+The author identified principles and abstractions for building fault-tolerant software systems, such as isolation and fail-fast processes.
 The author and team also implemented Erlang and its library modules, which a number of large commercially successful products use (e.g. Ericsson product (AXD301), which was even branded as the "most reliable" Ericsson product).

 ### What are the main limitations of this paper?